-- A. Unsportsmanlike Conduct: Examples of unsportsmanlike conduct include, but are not limited to: - Arranging or confirming any contacts during or after the contest by use of ANY non-amateur radio means such as telephones, Internet, instant messaging, chat rooms, VoIP, email, social media, or Web sites. - 2.
+A. Unsportsmanlike Conduct: Examples of unsportsmanlike conduct include, but are not limited to:

+- Arranging or confirming any contacts during or after the contest by use of ANY non-amateur radio means such as telephones, Internet, instant messaging, chat rooms, VoIP, email, social media, or Web sites. - 2.
 Transmissions by the entrant on frequencies outside of license limitations. - 3.
 Changing times in the log to meet band change or off time rules. - 4.
 Taking credit for excessive unverifiable QSOs or unverifiable multipliers. - 5.
 Signals with excessive bandwidth (e.g., splatter, clicks) or harmonics on other bands. - 6.
-Running stations making more than three consecutive contacts without sending their callsign. - B. Audio Recordings: Any single operator entrant (see V.A.1) competing for a top five finish at the (a) World, (b) Continent, or (c) USA levels, including Classic Overlay, must record the transmitted and received audio as heard by the operator for the duration of the contest operation.
+Running stations making more than three consecutive contacts without sending their callsign. - B. Audio Recordings: Any single operator or single operator assisted entrant (see V.A.) competing for a top five finish at the (a) World, (b) Continent, or (c) USA levels, including Classic Overlay, must record the transmitted and received audio as heard by the operator for the duration of the contest operation.
 The recording must be in a common format (e.g., mp3) and should include the audio to each ear as a separate channel.
 The recording must be a continuous recording (not a recording of individual QSOs).
-Time "off the air" (when not transmitting or receiving) does not have to recorded.
+Time "off the air" (when not transmitting or receiving) does not have to be recorded.
 The recording may be requested by the Committee within 90 days after the log deadline to help adjudicate the log.
-The recording files must be provided by the entrant within 5 days of the request. - C. Disciplinary Actions: In the event of a violation, the entrant is subject to disqualification at the discretion of the Committee. - Disqualified entries will be listed at the end of the published results and are not eligible for an award. - 2.
-Notification of Committee actions will be sent by email to the address provided with the log submission.
-The entrant has five
+The recording files must be provided by the entrant within 5 days of the request.
+Failure to submit a requested audio recording may result in the reclassification of a log entry or disqualification. - C. Station Information: Entrants must agree to supply the following information upon request of the Contest Committee: - 1.
+Details and photographs of their station equipment, antennas, amplifiers, switching systems, interlocks, etc. - D. Disciplinary Actions: In the event of a violation, the entrant is subject to disqualification at the discretion of the Committee. - 1.
+Disqualified entries will be listed at the end of the published results and are not eligible for an award.

-- days to appeal the decision to the Contest Director.
+- 2. Notification of Committee actions will be sent by email to the address provided with the log submission.
+The entrant has five days to appeal the decision to the Contest Director.
 After that time, the decision is final. - 3.
 The Committee reserves the right to change the category of any entry based on its examination of the log or other information.

-D. Log Checking: All logs are checked using custom software and human judgment.
+E. Log Checking: All logs are checked using custom software and human judgment.